On October 26th

 So, its not terribly alarming to find IT as being Microsoft friendly, at least in comparison to Google.
 This even though Google, by casual observation, is far better positioned to "get" and create leverage-for-business from Web 2.0 than relatively stodgy Microsoft.
 Microsoft's strengths and benefits aside, the I'm a Mac vs I'm a PC advertisements work for a reason.

-"IT has come a long way over the past decade.
+At the end of 2008 James Kaplan et al of McKinsey wrote in "Managing IT in a Downturn" that: "IT has come a long way over the past decade.
 Budgets grew rapidly during the dot-com boom and the run-up to Y2K, then declined drastically when the bubble burst.
 Over the following years, CIOs, working with business unit leaders, improved the performance of IT departments by streamlining application portfolios, reducing infrastructure costs, improving governance, consolidating vendors, and outsourcing many activities."

 The first reaction of such people will be to take care before they jump right into Das Kloud.